How to measure the creative interventions impact and strategies on your business?

 monitoring and audit to assess how the creative intervention is proceeding in relation to established targets

-- formative and process evaluations, which take place during the interventions with the aim of improving practice
+formative and process evaluations that take place during the interventions with the aim of improving practice

 - outcomes evaluation, which takes place at the end of the creative intervention to establish whether it has met its aims and objectives and to assess its effects or impacts on participants